ans-hub/osvalt/README.md

 ~~~~
 ### Additional options to osvalt:

-You may use additional options to osvalt, such as:
+You may use an additional options to osvalt, such as:
-  - custom months (if your view of month in another language, for example)
+  - custom months (if month is present in logs in the another language, for example)
-  - searching in logs only by file mtime
+  - searching in logs only by file modification time
-  - using tmp file instead of var if you work with big data
+  - using temp file instead of var if you work with big data
-and some another useful options.
+And some another useful options.

 ### Install completitions in two ways

-To load completions over .bashrc file put this lines to .bashrc file on your home dir:
+To load completions over .bashrc file, put this lines to .bashrc file on your home dir:
 ~~~~
 $ source path_to_osvalt_dir/completion
 ~~~~